Rail transport in Namibia

-Rail service in Namibia is provided by TransNamib.
-The Namibian rail network consists of 2,687 route-km of tracks (2017).
+The rail service in Namibia is provided by TransNamib.
+The Namibian rail network consists of 2,687 km of tracks (2017).

 Namibia has a history of more than 100 years of railway service.
 During the colonialisation by the German Empire between 1894 and 1915, a number of railways were built, of which some are still in service today.

 History

 Early development

 The building of German South West Africa's railways began with a small mining rail line at Cape Cross in 1895.
 The first major railway project was started in 1897 when the German Colonial Authority built the "Staatsbahn" (state railway) from Swakopmund to Windhoek.
 By 1902 the line was completed.
 Parallel to this government initiative the Otavi Mining and Railway Company (O.M.E.G.) was established which built a line from Swakopmund to Tsumeb via Otavi between 1903 and 1906, and a branch from Otavi to Grootfontein in 1907/08.

 In 1914 the following railway lines existed: